 In 1994, after a second successful exhibit, Ms. Boller along with five others members, Teri Elander, Beth Cox, Kay Young, Carol Sons and Lisa Levine formally created bylaws and formed the Alameda Women Artists.
 The association was developed to assist and motivate other women artists to exhibit their artwork.
 In June 2002, AWA President Boller was presented with a "Shining Stars for the Arts" award from the new Alameda City Arts Council for her dedication to Alameda Women Artists.

 Over the years, many AWA members have participated in a variety of exhibits, auctions and raffles, such as a Mother's Day Tea that supported a local church and contributed to Meals-on-Wheels.
 We contributed to the Hurricane Katrina Fund.
 Several members were displayed as an AWA group exhibit at the U.S. Bank in Alameda for seven years.
 AWA has also participated in Alameda's Park Street Art and Wine Festival, Alameda Art in the Park, an Oakland Holiday Art Festival, and several exhibits at local coffee shops and book stores.
-The AWA Annual Alameda Museum Exhibit has remained the primary focus with an opening reception in November.
+Over the years, we have provided modest scholarships to aspiring artists and students through our silent auctions.

 © 2012 Alameda Women Artists AWA Logo: Maureen George